balkony

 14. Clay pot cluster on a step stool display

-Small balcony garden inspiration can be playful with a clay pot cluster stacked on a step stool.
+Small balcony garden ideas can be playful with a clay pot cluster stacked on a step stool.
 The staggered height gives every plant light without taking much floor area.
 Use lightweight potting mix in the upper pots so the stool stays stable.
 Choose pots between 6 and 10 inches wide for an easy rhythm.
 Avoid glossy glazed pots; upgrade to raw clay for a warmer, matte look.

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a step stool holding a cluster of clay pots on a balcony.
 Trailing ivy and lavender appear.
 Materials: raw clay pots, light wood stool, leafy herbs, dark soil.
 Warm low morning light, creamy neutrals with terracotta accents.
 Mood: casual and warm.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.